Uqido/spec-secret-references/README.md

 you can find the password at https://vault.bitwarden.com/#/vault?organizationId=...
 ```

-When a secret is part of a machine-readable file—such as a .env file, a Docker Compose file, etc.—the file **should** not contain the secret URL directly, unless it is explicitly legit to do so.
+When a secret is part of a machine-readable file—such as a .env file, a Docker Compose file, etc.—the file **should** not contain the secret URL directly, unless it is explicitly legit to do so.<br>
 Instead, a versioned copy of the file **should** be created with a recognizable postfix.
 The local file **shall** be added to .gitignore and **will** contain the local, unsecured secret values: